microsoft/vcpkg/docs/EXAMPLES.md

 ## Overview
 Vcpkg helps you get C and C++ libraries on Windows.

-For short description of available commands, run `./vcpkg help`.
+For short description of available commands, run `.\vcpkg help`.

 ## Table of Contents
 - <a href="#example-1">Example 1: Using Sqlite</a>